LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

 1. **`display_rankings(ranking_system):`**
     - Displays player rankings in a new Tkinter window.
+    - The time complexity of getting the ranking using the get_ranking method is O(n log n), where n is the number of players.
+This is because the get_ranking method uses the merge sort algorithm.
+    - The loop that creates labels to display player information iterates over the ranking list, which has a length of n.
+The time complexity of this part is O(n).
+    - the dominant factor in the time complexity is the sorting of the ranking, which is O(n log n).
+Therefore, the overall time complexity of the function is O(n log n).

 2. **`restart_game():`**
     - Restarts the game by saving data and running the `main.py` script again.
     - This function is called after the user presses the "Play again" button from the rankings window.
+    - The time complexity of saving data to a file depends on the number of players in the ranking system, n.
+    - The subprocess.run function runs a new process to restart the game by executing the 'main.py' script.
+The time complexity of this operation can be denoted as denoted as O(m) for simplicity, where m is the complexity of the 'main.py' script.
+    - The overall time complexity of the restart_game function can be expressed as O(n + m), where n is the number of players in the ranking system, and m is the complexity of the 'main.py' script.

 ### Welcome Window